ArtOfCode-/concaten/README.md

   specced out, actual usage might reveal things that I didn't consider, and therefore need to add in, remove, or change.

+### Documentation

+Documentation is (or, if it isn't, will soon be) available in the form of a function ("word") reference, a glossary, and guides.
+See `docs/README.md` for more information.

 ### Installing

 Installing Concaten is simple if you have `git`, `cmake` and `make` installed.